nvdajp/focusHighlight/readme.md

 By drawing a colored rectangle, this addon enables partially sighted users, sighted educators, or developers to track the location of the nvda navigator object and the focused object/control.

-The following 3 colors are used by this addon:
+The following 2 colors are used by this addon:

 * Green, to indicate the navigator object.
-* Red, to indicate the focused object/control.
+* Red thin rectangle , to indicate the focused object/control.
-* Yellow, to indicate when navigator object and focused object are overlapping.
+* Red thick rectangle, to indicate when navigator object and focused object are overlapping.

 To disable object tracking, uninstall the addon.